casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/counter-testnet/walkthrough.md

 ## View the Updated Network State Again {#view-the-updated-network-state-again}

-After calling the entry-point, theoretically, the counter value should increment by one, but how can you be sure of that?
+After calling the entry-point, theoretically, the count value should increment by one, but how can you be sure of that?
 You can query the network again, however, remember that you have to get a new state root hash.
-Check if the counter was incremented by looking at the count with the query argument.
+Check if the count was incremented by looking at it with the query argument.

 Get the NEW state-root-hash: